Aaron98990/ways-of-the-game/goals.md

 ![image](https://github.com/Aaron98990/ways-of-the-game/assets/45950113/0894ab34-dc35-4b54-88d9-aba8694f795d)

 Seeing green grass under the ball does not mean a goal has been scored.

+Be aware of these situations near a goal:

+- The ball leaving/entering the nets through a hole [Example 1](https://www.youtube.com/watch?v=vQZmRqxnH6M&ab_channel=TNTSports), [Example 2](https://www.tiktok.com/@refsneedlovetoo/video/7273154143399873838)
+- The ball crossing the goal line but hitting the goal/netting support (backpost), water bottle, another ball or another object and returning to the field of play
+- The ball hitting the goal net or goal/netting support (e.g. wheel) inside the goal but not completely crossing the goal line

+While the assistant referee has the best view of the ball passing the goal line, the referee has the best view of the ball going between the goalposts and under the crossbar.

 The team the goal is awarded to is determined by the coin toss before the match.